 The parks already written about on our website are linked in blue and can be clicked on for more information.
-I will update the links and list as we continue to write about more of these parks.
+I will update the links and list as I write about more of these parks.

 *Acronyms used below: